 Gap assessment is used to measure the potential of a company or other units and how to achieve it.
 Proper analyses tell you if resource use is optimal.
 It shows if there is an under or over-use of resources.
-You can conduct needs analysis at the strategic and operational level.
+You can conduct needs analysis at the strategic and operational levels.

 The main aim is to raise business performance level.

 If you are to leverage the benefits of gap assessment, then you must do it right.
 The process involves four main steps.

 Begin by analysing and defining organisational goals.
 Ensure that the objectives are specific, attainable, measurable, realistic and timely.

 The second stage requires the use of historical data to gauge performance.
 Using the established goals as benchmarks, you can analyse how well an enterprise is doing.
 The evaluation can focus on the financial status or other elements.

 Step three is data analysis.
 After gathering information about a company's status, you need a comprehensive evaluation to pinpoint the primary challenges impacting performance.

 Then you have to put together a report with the quantitative and qualitative data collected.
 This report provides the blueprint of the action items to follow to meet the desired goals.